Learning nuclear cross sections across the chart of nuclides with graph neural networks: Methodology

 \subsection{Dataset}

 Our dataset is a subset of the TENDL dataset of nuclear cross sections \cite{koning2019tendl}.
-In practice, we only consider the $(n,el)$ (i.e., elastic), $(n,n')$ (i.e., inelastic), $(n,\gamma)$ and $(n,2n)$ cross sections for all nuclei included in TENDL.
+In practice, we only consider the $(n,el)$ (i.e., elastic), $(n,n')$ (i.e., inelastic), $(n,\gamma)$, and $(n,2n)$ cross sections for all nuclei included in TENDL.
 Since cross sections are probabilities per unit area, their values are always positive: $\sigma_{\alpha}(E) \geq 0$ for all channels $\alpha$.
-The TENDL dataset contains $s=2151$ nuclei and can be represented in a 2D grid corresponding to the chart of isotopes and labeled as $(N,Z)$ with $N$ the neutron number and $Z$ the proton number of the nucleus.
-For the elastic, inelastic, $(n, \gamma)$ and $(n,2n)$ channels the original cross section is defined on an energy grid of $m = 256$ points regularly spaced between 0 and 20 MeV.
-The values of each type of cross section are normalized by dividing by their maximum across the dataset.
-As discussed before, the data is then embedded into a lower $k$-dimensional latent space with $k=32$ using either a pre-trained VAE or INR model, resulting in a final data matrix of size $(s\times k) = (2151\times 32)$.
+The TENDL dataset used contains $s=2171$ nuclei and can be represented in a 2D grid corresponding to the chart of isotopes and labeled as $(Z,N)$ with $Z$ the proton number and $N$ the neutron number of the nucleus.
+For the elastic, inelastic, $(n, \gamma)$, and $(n,2n)$ channels the original cross section is defined on an energy grid of $m = 256$ points regularly spaced between 0 and 20 MeV.
+The values of each type of cross section are normalized by dividing by their maximum across the dataset prior to network training.
+After training, the data is then embedded into a lower $k$-dimensional latent space with $k=32$ using either a pre-trained VAE or INR model, resulting in a final data matrix of size $(s\times k) = (2171\times 32)$, which serve as input for the downstream prediction task.

-The size of the TENDL dataset is rather small to train deep learning models such as VAEs or INRs.
+The size of the TENDL dataset is rather small to train deep neural networks.
 This can be mitigated using data augmentation techniques.
 In the representation learning task, we only focus on the cross section data, i.e., describing curves, rather than any underlying physical relationship and properties.
 The goal is simply to construct a continuous, multi-dimensional latent space of curve shapes.
 Since we do not directly assign any physical properties to such a space, we can adopt an interpolation-based data augmentation strategy, in which we produce new training examples by linearly interpolating between two randomly picked cross section samples with weights that add up to 1.0.
-Essentially the latent space thus generated provides a super-set of all valid cross-sections while at the same time allowing for a smooth transition between them for better optimization in the cross-section prediction task with the GNN.
+Essentially the latent space thus generated provides a super-set of all valid cross sections while at the same time allowing for a smooth transition between them for better optimization in the cross section prediction task with the GNN.
 For the latter, only actual cross sections in existing nuclei are used as training data.
+We found that this type of data augmentation improves the encoding performance of the VAE model, whereas the INR model does not benefit from it during training.